decretist/Dissertation/Chapter3/chapter3.md

 monk.
-In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying Saints Felice and Nabor as Camaldolese, and inferred from them that the monastery--- and by extension Gratian himself---had been Camaldolese during the intervening years.
+In 1758, Camaldolese scholars Mittarelli and Costadono discovered papal privileges conferred in 1113 and 1153 identifying Saints Felice and Nabor as Camaldolese, and inferred from them that the monastery---and by extension Gratian himself---had been Camaldolese during the intervening years.
 The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth